Outbreak Romaine Lettuce

 Ways to Boost Your Immune System

-When you are sick, your immune system is fighting to stay afloat.
-Whether you have E. Coli or any other sickness, the key to getting better and feeling better is to boost your immune system.
+When you’re sick, your immune system is fighting to stay afloat.
+Whether you have E. Coli or any other sickness, the key to getting and feeling better is boosting your immune system.

 Check out my post 18 Simple Ways to Boost Your Immune System and Natural Remedies that Really Work for ways to boost your immune system naturally.